crashoz/usenc/docs/encoders/md5.md

 ### NAME

-`md5` - MD5 hash encoder
+`md5` - MD5 hash encoding

 ### DESCRIPTION

-Computes MD5 hash of input bytes and outputs the hex digest as bytes.
+Computes MD5 hash of input bytes and outputs the hex digest.
 MD5 is a one-way hash function and cannot be decoded.
 Note: MD5 is cryptographically broken and should not be used for security purposes.